Zeeeepa/xyops/docs/actions.md

 - **Execution**: All matched actions for a given trigger run in parallel.
 - **Deduplication**: Actions are deduped by a composite of type and target (e.g., email recipients, web hook ID, event ID, channel ID, plugin ID, bucket ID).
 This prevents sending duplicates when multiple sources contribute the same action.
-- **Recording**: For jobs, action activity and details appear in the job’s Activity log and metadata.
+- **Recording**: For jobs, action activity and details appear in the job's Activity log and metadata.
 For alerts, the invocation stores action results and details.

 ## Compatibility